TBXark/mail2telegram/README.md

 This Bot does not support attachments.
 If you need attachment support, you can combine it with my another project [testmail-viewer](https://github.com/TBXark/testmail-viewer) and forward emails to your testmail using `FORWARD_LIST`.
 This way, you can download your attachments using [testmail-viewer](https://github.com/TBXark/testmail-viewer).

+Due to the limitation of Workers, if the email size (especially the attachment size) is too large, it will cause function timeout.
+At this time, Workers will retry multiple times, which may result in receiving multiple notifications and backup emails.
+Moreover, there is a limit on the number of retries.
+Once exceeded, no further retries will be made.
+This may lead to your email being lost.
+Therefore, it is recommended that you fill in your backup email in `FORWARD_LIST`, so that even if your email is lost, you can find it in your backup mailbox.
+If you frequently encounter this problem, you can try enabling Guardian Mode (`GUARDIAN_MODE`), which will record the operations already performed and not execute them again during the next retry.
+This reduces interference from duplicate messages and increases the success rate of workers.
+However, this operation consumes more KV write operations, so it is recommended to enable it when necessary.

 ## License